kimvonga/STLF/README.md

 The EIA requires users to register for an API key which can be done at https://www.eia.gov/opendata/register.php.
 Registering for an API key is free.

-For access rights, check the respective services.
+For access rights, check the respective data souces.

+The provided code are free to use.